devstream-io/devstream/docs/commands/develop.md

 ## Full Process Guide

-A detailed guide to the plugin development process can be found in [creating-a-plugin](https://docs.devstream.io/en/latest/contributing/creating-a-plugin/).
+A detailed guide to the plugin development process can be found in [creating a plugin](https://docs.devstream.io/en/latest/development/creating-a-plugin/).